Shahul7813/E-Commerce-Dashboard/README.md

-# MadhavStore-Ecommerce-Sales-Dashboard-PowerBI
+# Ecommerce-Sales-Dashboard-PowerBI

-Welcome to the Madhav Store Ecommerce Sales Dashboard repository!
-This project was created using Power BI Desktop to help the owner of Madhav Store track and analyze their online sales across India.
+Welcome to the Ecommerce Sales Dashboard repository!
+This project was created using Power BI Desktop to help the Data analyst track and analyze their online sales across India.

 **Project Objective**

-The primary objective of this project was to assist the owner of Madhav Store in gaining insights into their online sales data.
+The primary objective of this project was to assist the owner of Store in gaining insights into their online sales data.
 By creating an interactive and visually appealing dashboard, we aimed to provide the owner with a tool to make data-driven decisions and enhance their online sales strategy.

 **Getting Started**